tediousjs/node-mssql/README.md

 __Arguments__

 - **isolationLevel** - Controls the locking and row versioning behavior of TSQL statements issued by a connection.
-Optional, READ_COMMITTED by default.
+Optional. `READ_COMMITTED` by default.
 For possible values see `sql.ISOLATION_LEVEL`.
 - **callback(err)** - A callback which is called after transaction has began, or an error has occurred.
 Optional.

 __Example__